 PrintSNPNumber: (Optional)

-Prints the number of segregating sites per generation in a sample from the past going into the present.
-The sample size (in numbers of chromosomes) used to calculate the number of segregating sites per generation is given by the option ’n:’.
+Prints the number of segregating sites per generation in a sample of chromosomes (first column in the output file) and the whole population (second column in the output file) from the past going into the present.
+The number of segregating sites in consecutive generations is printed in order in the output file.
+The data for the most ancient first generation appears at the top of the file while the data for the present-day generation appears at the bottom of the file.
+The sample size of the number of chromosomes used to calculate the number of segregating sites per generation is given by the option ’n:’.

 The argument to PrintSNPNumber: must be an integer number equal to 0 or 1.
 [Default value = 0].
 PrintSNPNumber: 1 will invoke this option.